Shaler Area School District: Sports

 According to PIAA directory July 2013.

 Shaler's teams are all nicknamed "The Titans."
 Shaler athletics compete in the WPIAL/PIAA AAAA/AAA divisions depending on sport.

-Shaler's biggest rival is the neighboring North Allegheny Tigers and North Hills Indians, who also compete in the same section.
+Shaler's biggest rivals are the neighboring North Allegheny Tigers and North Hills Indians, both of which compete in the same section.

-Shaler's softball team took home numerous PIAA and WPIAL titles from 2000-2009.
+Shaler's softball team took home numerous PIAA and WPIAL titles from 2000 to 2009.

 Neighboring Districts

 Shaler Area School District neighbors are: North Hills S.D. to the west, Hampton Township S.D. to the north, Fox Chapel Area S.D. to the east, and the Pittsburgh S.D. to the south.